arlonproj/arlon/docs/gen2_overrides_proposal_1.md

 We have 2 different approches to override in a cluster:

-1. Converting the git repo where base cluster is present to helm charts
+1. Converting the git repo where cluster template is present to helm charts
 2. Overriding specifies fields using kustomize

-In the first approach, We first let user upload the base manifest in the repo and deploy the cluster from it and then convert it into helm chart, so that we will be able to override fields in the manifest.
-The downside of this approach is that we don't have a specific template for base manifest, a user can use any form of the template in which case we will not be able to convert the manifest to heml chart.
+In the first approach, We first let user upload the cluster template in the repo and deploy the cluster from it and then convert it into helm chart, so that we will be able to override fields in the manifest.
+The downside of this approach is that we don't have a specific template for cluster template, a user can use any form of the template in which case we will not be able to convert the manifest to heml chart.

-So, continuing with the 2nd approach, in the kustomize approach, we create an overlay folder parallel to the basecluster folder which contains folders named with the cluster name.
+So, continuing with the 2nd approach, in the kustomize approach, we create an overlay folder parallel to the cluster template folder which contains folders named with the cluster name.
 These cluster named folders contain the specific override files to the cluster.
 An example of the folder structure is as belows:

-### A directory layout
+## Example directory layout

     .
-    ├── Basecluster                  # Basecluster folder(Contains base manifest)
+    ├── ClusterTemplate              # ClusterTemplate folder(Contains cluster template)
-    ├── Overlays                     # Contains folders specific to each cluster created from base manifest ├── Cluster1                 # Contains overrides corresponding to cluster1 ├── Cluster2                 # Contains overrides corresponding to cluster2
+    ├── Overlays                     # Contains folders specific to each cluster created from cluster template ├── Cluster1                 # Contains overrides corresponding to cluster1 ├── Cluster2                 # Contains overrides corresponding to cluster2

-### Let's consider an example case to understand the kustomize approach
+## Example case to understand the kustomize approach

 1. Let's consider three different clusters on AWS.
 The management cluster already exists.